dahah9138/Opengl-geometries/README.md

 3. Unzip the deps folder in the solution directory

+4. Go to Project -> 'solution_name' Properties (at the bottom).
+Make sure that Platform is targeting x64 and configuration is in Debug mode.

-4. In VC++ Directories, add the following paths:
+5. In VC++ Directories, add the following paths:

 $(SolutionDir)deps/include

 $(SolutionDir)

-5. In Linker, add the following to 'Additional Library Directories':
+6. In Linker, add the following to 'Additional Library Directories':

 $(SolutionDir)deps/lib

-6. Go back to the main VS interface.
+7. Go back to the main VS interface.
 With that done, you should be able to click "Local Windows Debugger" and get some code on the screen.